Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r33.9
+- A lot of internal bug fixes and updates for the tutorial feature.
+Added a default basic example tutorial for Human Warriors.
+This is just for testing and has very few steps.

 ## Changes in Sku r33.8
 - Moved the Pre Quests menu option in quest navigation to the end of the list.
 - (Hopefully) fixed an issue where the addon was not always leaving the LFG channel and hiding the details damagemeter addon setup panel for new characters.